wenjielee11/github-bot/README.md

     ./github-bot
     ```

-2. **Set Up Webhooks:**
+2. **Set Up Env Configs:**
-   - Configure your GitHub repository to send webhooks to the URL where the bot is running.
+   - Configure your GitHub repository secrets to match the defined env variables.

+## Testing
+To test the bot, you need to set the environment variables directly inside the test scripts under `github-bot/test` and generate a `.pem` file for the private key.

+1. **Set Environment Variables:**
+   - Edit the test scripts to include the values for `GITHUB_APP_ID`, `GITHUB_INSTALLATION_ID`, `GITHUB_APP_PRIVATE_KEY`, and other required environment variables.

+2. **Generate Private Key:**
+   - Generate a `.pem` file after installing the JambuBot app to get the private key.
+Use this file in your test scripts.

+3. **Run Test Scripts:**
+   - Execute the test scripts to verify the bot's functionality.
+For example:
+     ```sh
+     go run create.go
+     go run delete.go
+     ```

 ## Development
 To contribute to the development of this bot, follow these steps: